MENA startups raise $116 million in June 2024, bringing H1 total to $882 million

 The first half of the year saw a slowdown in the investment landscape, however, it is not an indication of the performance of the rest of the year.
 We can consider it a needed consolidation to assess the market sentiment toward each sector, or a halftime pause, so that VCs can close their funds, and investors can consider diversifying their investment portfolios based on the US Federal Reserve's interest rate.

-Over the past six months, several VC have launched their funds, with billions of dollars pledged to invest in tech companies in the MENA region, which will likely be reflected in Q3 investment volumes.
+Over the past six months, several VCs have launched their funds, with billions of dollars pledged to invest in tech companies in the MENA region, which will likely be reflected in Q3 investment volumes.

 These monthly reports are a collaboration between Wamda and Digital Digest.